Guillaume-favier/wordSearchFinder/README.md

 Edit the `scheme.txt` file and put your crossword grid like in the exemple.
 Launch the program with `npm test` or `node app.js` and enter your word.
 It will tell you the coordinate of the first letter of you word on the grid and the dirrection for the other letter.
-If the program end without telling anything else thats because you made a mistake be copy the grid

 ## Instalation